zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

 1. Right click on the row for the one you want and click "Set as Target Frame".

-2. Then click on "Shortest Path" and "Calculate".
+2. Click on "Shortest Path" and "Calculate".

    - This will automatically calculate the shortest path for least number of accepts and rejects for your target egg.